demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 At the time of this writing, The F# Compiler version that has been supported by Azure App Service is 4.0.
 But we developed the application using F# 4.1.
 So, we have to compile our code using F# 4.0 before deploying.

-When we compile our application using F# 4.0 compiler, we'll get an compiler error
+When we compile our application using F# 4.0 compiler, we'll get a compiler error

 ```bash
 ...\FsTweet.Web\Json.fs(17,41):